 The appraiser’s initial estimate of the damage to your car is just that – an estimate.
 It’s not necessarily the final claim payout or the total repair cost.

 3. Choose a Car Repair Shop

-Gabby Willette, a senior claims supervisor at Amica, notes the ease of finding a repair shop through Amica.com.7 “Users can go to our website and search for a direct repair shop, simply by typing in a ZIP Code,” says Willette.
-They can also type in a city or address and instantly pull up a list of shops on our direct repair list within a close proximity, according to Willette.
+Chris Hale, Senior Auto Physical Damage Claims Supervisor at Amica, notes the ease of finding a repair shop through Amica.com.7 “Users can go to our website and search for a direct repair shop, simply by typing in a ZIP Code,” says Hale.
+They can also type in a city or address and instantly pull up a list of shops on our direct repair list within a close proximity, according to Hale.